Meet The All-New Mega Modz PlayStation Macro Controller - Personalize Your Gameplay Like Never Before

 The only idea that was driving us when working on the product was to help users to have even more fun while playing their favorite games.
-And we can say without boasting of it, that we’ve succeeded to build a product that is pure joy.
-Although some users will complain about unfair advantage over opponents while using the macro controller, it is worth mentioning that turbo controllers have been around since Xbox 360/PS3 times and many gaming pad brands have been licensed by Sony and Microsoft.
+No bragging but we’ve succeeded to build a product that is pure joy.
+Although some users will complain about unfair advantage over opponents while using the macro controller, turbo controllers have been around since Xbox 360/PS3 times and many gaming pad brands have been licensed by Sony and Microsoft.

 — Is Macro Controller worth getting?

 The answer depends on whether you are a real pro or a casual player.
 If you are a very advanced gamer, then you probably won’t need a macro controller, but if you are a casual player, a macro controller will help you to decrease the gap in gaming skills between you and a more skillful opponent, not to mention all the fun this controller brings.

 Would you like to get one, what games you would want to try it on?
 Please share your thoughts in the comment section below.